Optimal control of the double integrator with minimum total variation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have derived a solution to the optimal control problem of simultaneous minimization of energy and total variation in control for double integrator.
+We have derived the unique solution to the optimal control problem of simultaneous minimization of energy and total variation in control for the double integrator.
+We obtained analytic expressions for the construction of the Pareto front.
+We have shown that the unique asymptotic optimal control function, for the minimization of the total variation alone, is piecewise constant with one switching at the midpoint of the time horizon.
+We computed the two constant levels of the asymptotic control function analytically.
+Subsequently, we have proved that the asymptotic optimal total variation is exactly $2/3$ of the total variation of the minimum-energy control.
+These results seem to be the first of their kind in the literature concerning optimal control with minimum total variation, even for a system as simple as the double integrator.

 The minimum-energy control problem which we have also considered is a special case of a general linear quadratic control problem.
 An approach similar to the one employed in the current paper can be employed for the more general linear quadratic control (or linear quadratic programming) problem where one is additionally concerned with the minimization of total variation, namely the problem

 The time horizon in Problem~(LQPTV) has been set to be $[0,1]$, but, without loss of generality, it can be taken to be any interval $[t_0,t_f]$, with $t_0$ and $t_f$ specified.
 The state variable vector $x(t)\in\dR^n$ and the control variable vector $u(t)\in\dR^m$.
 The time-varying matrices $A:[0,1]\to \dR^{n\times n}$ and $B:[0,1]\to\dR^{n\times m}$ are continuous, $Q:[0,1]\to \dR^{n\times n}$ is symmetric positive definite and continuous in $t$, and $R:[0,1]\to \dR^{m\times m}$ is positive definite and continuous in $t$.
 The initial and terminal states are specified as $x_0$ and $x_f$, respectively.
-Since there are more than just one control variable, i.e., $u(t) = (u_1(t),\ldots,u_m(t))\in\dR^m$, the total variation in \eqref{totalvar2} can be generalized for this case as
+Since there are more than just one control variable, i.e., $u(t) = (\bar{u}_1(t),\ldots,u_m(t))\in\dR^m$, the total variation in \eqref{totalvar2} can be generalized for this case as

 It should be noted that the problem we have studied in the current paper fits into the above problem description (LQPTV) with $n=2$, $m=1$, $Q=0$ and $R=1$, and the appropriate constant system and control matrices $A$ and $B$.